psto/episteme/meditation.md

   * How we think about our experience changes the experience.
 * Be kind to yourself.
 * It's not about sitting.
 Walk around and practice accepting the moment you are in without making judgements.

+### But how does it work (studies)?

+* [Meditation, mindfulness and executive control: the importance of emotional acceptance and brain-based performance monitoring](https://academic.oup.com/scan/article/8/1/85/1694475): "emotional acceptance and performance monitoring play important roles".
+* [Mindful Emotion Regulation: Exploring the Neurocognitive Mechanisms behind Mindfulness](https://www.hindawi.com/journals/bmri/2015/670724/): "mindfulness has achieved effective outcomes in the treatment of anxiety, depression, and other psychopathologies through the contribution of mindfulness to emotional regulation".
+* [How Does Mindfulness Meditation Work?
+Proposing Mechanisms of Action From a Conceptual and Neural Perspective](https://www.ncbi.nlm.nih.gov/pubmed/26168376): "Evidence suggests that mindfulness practice is associated with neuroplastic changes in the anterior cingulate cortex, insula, temporo-parietal junction, fronto-limbic network, and default mode network structures".

 ## Links